vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

 ## 4. Quiesce the source workload

-Stop all workloads that write to the PVC. <br>
+Stop all pods that write to the PVC.
+The example pod is deleted here:

-**For an application deployment or StatefulSet, scale it to zero and verify that the PVC is no longer mounted.** <br><br>

-In this example, the pod is deleted:
 ```bash
 vks-src -n "$SRC_VKS_NS" delete pod migration-test-writer \
   --wait=true
 ```

+For an application deployment or StatefulSet, scale it to zero instead and verify that the PVC is no longer mounted.

 ```bash
 vks-src get volumeattachments \